How to add a shareholder for an Estonian company online

 1. Using an e-notary

-Estonian notaries have launched an e-notary service so that company owners can visit an Estonian Embassy abroad to transfer shares, instead of at a notary office in Estonia.
+Estonian notaries have launched an e-notary service so that e-residents can transfer shares to another e-resident online, instead of at a notary office in Estonia.
 You can read more about this on the e-Residency blog here.

 All other aspects of the process remain the same so you will still need to book and pay for a notary, but at least you don’t have to fly to Estonia or get an attorney involved.

 You can choose a notary by logging in with your digital ID at notar.ee.
-Don’t worry too much about which one to choose, as long as they can conduct the transaction in English and are part of the e-notary scheme.
+Don’t worry too much about which one to choose, as long as they can conduct the transaction in English and are happy to use e-notary.
 Notary fees are regulated by law and they all provide the same good quality of service.

 2. Managing your own shareholder list